calaldees/teachingWorkshops/teacherEducation/literacy.md

 2. Speculation about possible meanings (what it could or could not be)
 3. Develop CS related meaning

+#3-SubjCur-Learn-how-4-develop_analogies_examples
+* Be very explicit that you are using a metaphors
+    * Metaphors can seed misconceptions
-> Metaphors: The data is transferred -> I will move the file to another folder
+    * Metaphors: The data is transferred -> I will move the file to another folder
-> Computer is a living being: it fell asleep and woke up
+    * Computer is a living being: it fell asleep and woke up
-> Always be explicit that these are metaphors!!!

 Busch 1998